 When you give and give and he takes and takes, this is not a marriage; This is not a love relationship, it’s a dominate / submissive one; This is not friendship and bonding, it’s hardship and bondage.

 What you are describing is not a marriage, so you cannot feel guilty about another “failed marriage” because your situation does not qualify.
-You may have the paper that says otherwise, but if that’s all that defines a marriage then I want nothing to do with it, and neither should you.
+You may have the paper that says otherwise, but if that’s all that defines a marriage, then I want nothing to do with it, and neither should you.

 You and I both know that marriage can and should be so much more than that.
 Marriage should be the amplification, not the disintegration, of good feelings.

-You’ve done what you can to make this work, now do what you can to honor yourself and give yourself what you are worth.
+You’ve done what you can to make this work.
+Now, do what you can to honor yourself and give yourself what you are worth.

-Yes, your income level will change but maybe not by much.
+Yes, your income level will change, but maybe not by much.
 That’s what lawyers are for.
 They will make sure you know your rights and how the money will be distributed (if you decide to get a divorce, I mean).

-Talking to a lawyer doesn’t mean you’re committing to one path or another, it just means you’re getting all your ducks in a row and collecting all the facts no matter what path you choose.
+Talking to a lawyer doesn’t mean you’re committing to one path or another.
+It just means you’re getting all your ducks in a row and collecting all the facts no matter what path you choose.
 It’s better to know and be prepared for what may come – especially if he is already preparing to leave the marriage himself.
 Nothing worse than getting sideswiped.

 Or, if anything, make Google your friend.
 Get informed about your rights and your options.
 An informed and ready person is much better than the opposite.

 You said it yourself, you are continually Invalidated, undervalued, ignored, and disrespected.
-Whether you choose to create another successful divorce, or stick around the toxicity and live in the hope that things will somehow get better, start gathering as much data as possible so that you are an informed, active participant in your future instead of just waiting for the next shoe to drop.
+Whether you choose to create another successful divorce or stick around the toxicity and live in the hope that things will somehow get better, start gathering as much data as possible so that you are an informed, active participant in your future instead of just waiting for the next shoe to drop.

 I want you to be treated the way you deserve – the way you give – because what you give, you get back.
-Unless you are purposefully putting yourself in situations where the person you give to does not have it in him to give back.
-If that’s the case, then perhaps your choices in life need to be re-evaluated so that they serve you instead of someone who can’t reciprocate.
+Unless you are purposefully putting yourself in situations where the person you give to does not have it in him to give back, if that’s the case, then perhaps your choices in life need to be re-evaluated so that they serve you instead of someone who can’t reciprocate.

 I’m going to wrap up my reply to you with these final statements: